 If the history is consistent with tension-type headaches and the neurological exam is normal, no further diagnostic testing may be necessary.
 However, if the headache is not found to be the primary problem, then other tests may be needed to determine the cause.

 Tests which may be used to determine the cause of a tension headache may include:

 The ultimate goal of treatment is to stop headaches from occurring.
 Adequate headache management depends on reducing stress and tension.
-Some suggestions for tension headache management from the American Headache Society include:
+Some suggestions for tension headache management include: